gregnordin/notes_to_self/docker/notes-docker.md

 - Document basic docker ideas
 - Use a docker file to create container (or is it an image?)
 - Create container with specific set of installed packages as well as jupyter (including ipywidgets, voila, bokeh, panel?)
+- How put image where students can get it?
+Docker Hub?

 # Log